 Cast iron skillets are the workhorse of the kitchen.
-Sure, they may seem like old-timey cookware, but these trusty pans are durable, versatile, and functional in a variety of cooking methods.
-There’s one caveat: you must season your skillet before you start cooking with it.
+These trusty pans are durable, versatile and functional in some many cooking methods.
+However, there’s one caveat: You need to season your skillet before you start using it.
 Not sure how?
 Don’t worry, we asked three experts for tips on getting your cast iron skillet ready for whipping up delicious meals in no time.
 Plus, they reveal how to prevent food odors from lingering on the skillet’s surface and affecting your dishes’ flavor using a fridge staple…an onion!
-Keep reading to learn everything you need to know about seasoning, cleaning, and caring for your cast iron skillet.
+Keep reading to learn everything you need to know about how to season, clean and care for your cast iron skillet.

 What does it mean to season a cast iron skillet?

-When you buy a new cast iron skillet, it’ll have a smooth surface that’s free of the seasoning layer or “patina” that forms on older pans.
-This means that it will need to be “seasoned” before use.
-Seasoning is simply the process of coating the pan with cooking oil and heating it until a non-stick surface forms.
+When you buy a new cast iron skillet, it’ll have a smooth surface that’s free of the seasoning layer, or “patina,” that forms on older pans.
+Seasoning is the process of coating the pan with cooking oil and heating it until a non-stick surface forms.
 This surface protects the pan from rust and helps to prevent food from sticking.
 Over time, the seasoning on a cast iron skillet will become more and more robust, providing a smooth surface that is perfect for cooking.
 It’s best to season your pan before using it for the first time, but you can also do it if you notice that the surface is starting to look dull or scratched.

 What’s the best way to season your cast iron skillet?

 Seasoning is an important part of cast iron skillet care as it helps to prevent rust and sticking.
 To get that layer of seasoning and oil on your old or new pan, follow this step-by-step guide from Alex Bayev, food blogger and photographer at Bayev’s Kitchen:

 - Vegetable oil